Dre Campbell Farm

 7. Remove the Eggs

-Removing leaves with leaf miner eggs at the outset of any sign of these pests may be tedious but also effective.
-The eggs may appear as specks of tiny, elongated white eggs, usually in clusters.
+Removing leaves with leaf miner eggs at the outset of any sign of these pests may be tedious but also practical.
+The eggs may appear as tiny, elongated, white specks, usually in clusters.

 8. Spinosad

-Another product you can use to get rid of leaf miners organically is Spinosad.
-Spray it on the leaves for direct contact with the critters.
+Spinosad is another product you can use to get rid of leaf miners organically.
+Spray it on the leaves.

-This garden insect spray paralyzes leafminers and kills them in a day or two.
-However, you may need more than one application in a growing season.
+This garden insect spray paralyzes and kills leafminers in a day or two.
+However, you may need more than one application during the growing season.

-If you have concerns about the toxicity of Spinosad, manufacturers state that it has low toxicity for mammals.
+If you have concerns about Spinosad’s toxicity, the manufacturers state that it is low toxicity for mammals.
 However, it may be harmful to bees.

-Therefore, evening spraying or zero spraying in the flowering period of plants may make this leafminer treatment more useful.
+Therefore, evening or zero spraying during the plants’ flowering period may make this leafminer treatment more useful.

 9. Beneficial Nematodes

-This one is increasingly popular in organic pest control, and it also works for the treatment of leaf miners in the soil.
+This one is increasingly popular in organic pest control and also works to treat leaf miners in the soil.
 Beneficial nematodes are tiny organisms that occur naturally in the soil.

-These microscopic roundworms are capable of destroying many garden pests at their developmental stage in the soil.
+These microscopic roundworms can destroy many garden pests at their developmental stage in the soil.

-Nematodes act by entering the gut of the insect and releasing bacteria that cause blood poisoning and death.
+Nematodes enter the insect’s gut and release bacteria that cause blood poisoning and death.
 They then feed off the dead matter until no further food is available, obliging them to seek new hosts to kill.

 Moreover, the constant food source causes the nematodes to grow and multiply, naturally breaking the cycle of infestation.